Ogbulelilly/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-swaps the values of two integers.
+ returns the length of a string.